Why We Recommend It:

 Blue Haven also has conference rooms and a business center.

-It is an ideal resort for just lounging around and doing very little in but you can enjoy a game of beach volleyball plus complimentary water sports such as paddle boarding, kayaking, snorkeling, etc. (motorized water-sports like jet-skiing have an extra charge, as does scuba diving and their, very enjoyable, semi-submarine rides.)
+It is an ideal resort for just lounging around and doing very little but you can enjoy a game of beach volleyball plus complimentary water sports such as paddle boarding, kayaking, snorkeling, etc. (motorized water sports like jet-skiing have an extra charge, as does scuba diving and their very enjoyable semi-submarine rides.)

 The beach itself might be slightly disappointing–it’s relatively small and actually man-made–but the water is calm and very inviting.

 Blue Haven is on Leeward Channel, the main waterway between Provo and some of the lovely little cays off the island’s east coast.